-Bernie Sanders Had Heart Surgery & Has Canceled Campaign Events
+Bernie Sanders Has Canceled Campaign Events After Emergency Heart Surgery

 Well, this is a new and upsetting update in the Democratic presidential field.
 Sen. Bernie Sanders underwent emergency heart surgery on Oct.
 1 and has canceled his campaign events until his recovery, according to CNBC.
 If you were planning on attending a Bernie rally in the near future, maybe put those plans on hold.

 According to a statement shared with Elite Daily on Oct.
 2 from Sanders campaign Senior Advisor Jeff Weaver, the Vermont senator was attending an event on Tuesday, Oct.
 1, when he "experienced some chest discomfort."
 Medical testing found a blockage in one artery and doctors inserted two stents, a type of medical tube that keeps arteries open.
 But for all the Sanders stans out there, don't start worrying yet.
 Per the statement, the senator is "conversing and in good spirits," so it seems like he's doing well after his surgery scare.
 However, don't expect to see him back on the campaign trail just yet.
 Also per the statement, the Democratic candidate has canceled his events and appearances "until further notice."

 "He will be resting up over the next few days," the statement said.
 "We are canceling his events and appearances until further notice, and we will continue to provide appropriate updates."

 At 78 years old, Sanders is the oldest of all the Democratic contenders, but not by all that much.
 Vice President Joe Biden is a sprightly 76, while Massachusetts Sen. Elizabeth Warren is 70.
 Their potential Republican opponent, President Donald Trump, is 73.
 He was the oldest-ever first term president when he was inaugurated at age 70 back in 2017.